Documents you must have when you become a US Lawful Resident

 • Some countries require you to register yourself at the Embassy/Consulate of your origin once you establish your residency in the state where you reside.
 That will allow your Embassy/Consulate to handle all your civil matters and documents such as renewing and obtaining your passport, ID, birth certificate etc.

-If you find it resourceful, share it with others !
+If you find this Article resourceful, Please share it with others!

 See You Soon !